temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 }
 ```

-Now that our data classes have been defined, we can now define the Workflow.
+Now that our data classes have been defined, you can now define the Workflow.

 ### Writing the Workflow Definition